Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Abstract

 \section{Abstract}

 We consider cycles for graded $C^{*,\mathfrak{r}}$-algebras (Real $C^{*}$-algebras) which are compatible with the $*$-structure and the real structure.
 Their characters are cyclic cocycles.
-We define a pairing between such characters and elements of the van Daele $K$-groups of the $C^{*,\mathfrak{r}}$-algebra and its real subalgebra.
+We define a Connes type pairing between such characters and elements of the van Daele $K$-groups of the $C^{*,\mathfrak{r}}$-algebra and its real subalgebra.
 This pairing vanishes on elements of finite order.
-We define a second pairing which takes values in a $\mathbb{Z}$-module and is potentially non-trivial on elements of finite order.
-We discuss examples including that of the spin Chern number modulo $2$ occuring in the Kane-Mele model for a topological insulator with odd time reversal invariance.
+We define a second type of pairing between characters and $K$-group elements which is derived from a unital inclusion of \CA s.
+It is potentially non-trivial on elements of order two and torsion valued.
+Such torsion valued pairings yield topological invariants for insulators.
+The two-dimensional Kane-Mele and the three-dimensional Fu-Kane-Mele strong invariant are special cases of torsion valued pairings.
+We compute the pairings for a simple class of periodic models and establish structural results for two dimensional aperiodic models with odd time reversal invariance.